dotnetjoe/Meltdown-Spectre/README.md

 Microsoft's patch for Spectre Variant 2 also included a firmware change.
 They also said that users with older hardware (pre 2016) may experiences decreases in system performance.
 Most users with Windows 10 on newer silicon would experience a negligible performance impact.

+> The attacks in this repository were carried out inside of a VM running an unpatched version of Linux.
+> Of note here is that even if the OS of the host machine is patched, the attack will work as long as the VM does not contain the patch.

 ---

-> The attacks in this repository were carried out inside of a VM running an unpatched version of Linux.
-Even if the OS of the host machine was patched, the attack would still work because it was conducted in the VM.

 ### References

-1. <a href="https://www.csoonline.com/article/3247868/spectre-and-meltdown-explained-what-they-are-how-they-work-whats-at-risk.html#:~:text=Spectre%20and%20Meltdown%20are%20the%20names%20given%20to%20different%20variants,data%20previously%20considered%20completely%20protected." target="_blank" id="1">Spectre and Meltdown explained: What they are, how they work, what's at risk
+1. <a href="https://www.csoonline.com/article/3247868/spectre-and-meltdown-explained-what-they-are-how-they-work-whats-at-risk.html" id="1">Spectre and Meltdown explained: What they are, how they work, what's at risk
 </a> <i>CSO</i>

-2. <a href="https://www.us-cert.gov/ncas/alerts/TA18-004A#:~:text=Meltdown%20is%20a%20bug%20that,program%20to%20reveal%20its%20data.&text=Bounds%20Check%20Bypass%3A%20CVE%2D2017,detail%2FCVE%2D2017%2D5753" target="_blank" id="2">Meltdown and Spectre Side-Channel Vulnerability Guidance</a> <i>Cybersecurity and Infrastructure Security Agency</i>
+2. <a href="https://www.us-cert.gov/ncas/alerts/TA18-004A" id="2">Meltdown and Spectre Side-Channel Vulnerability Guidance</a> <i>Cybersecurity & Infrastructure Security Agency</i>

-3. <a href="https://support.apple.com/en-us/HT208394" target="_blank" id="3">About speculative execution vulnerabilities in ARM-based and Intel CPUs</a> <i>Apple</i>
+3. <a href="https://support.apple.com/en-us/HT208394" id="3">About speculative execution vulnerabilities in ARM-based and Intel CPUs</a> <i>Apple</i>

-3. <a href="https://support.apple.com/en-us/HT210107" target="_blank" id="4">Additional mitigations for speculative execution vulnerabilities in Intel CPUs</a>  <i>Apple</i>
+3. <a href="https://support.apple.com/en-us/HT210107" id="4">Additional mitigations for speculative execution vulnerabilities in Intel CPUs</a>  <i>Apple</i>

-5. <a href="https://www.microsoft.com/security/blog/2018/01/09/understanding-the-performance-impact-of-spectre-and-meltdown-mitigations-on-windows-systems/" target="_blank" id="5">Understanding the performance impact of Spectre and Meltdown mitigations on Windows Systems</a> <i>Microsoft</i>
+5. <a href="https://www.microsoft.com/security/blog/2018/01/09/understanding-the-performance-impact-of-spectre-and-meltdown-mitigations-on-windows-systems/" id="5">Understanding the performance impact of Spectre and Meltdown mitigations on Windows Systems</a> <i>Microsoft</i>